popgenDK/courses/advBinf/exercises/SFS.md

 We will estimate the site frequency spectrum (SFS).
 To do this we will
  - use ANGSD to calculate genotype likelihoods
  - from genotype likelihoods ANGSD will calculate site allele frequency likelihoods (SAF)
- - from SAF files realSFS or winSFS can calculate the site frequency spectrum (SFS) using the EM algorith
+ - from SAF files realSFS or winSFS(fast method) can calculate the site frequency spectrum (SFS) using the EM algorith
  - realSFS can use the 2 dimensional SFS to calculate Fst and PBS.
 This can be done for the whole genome or from a region of the genome